webix-hub/docs/data/api/refs/ui.tooltip.md

 - api/link/ui.tooltip_render.md - renders the specified item or the whole component
 - api/link/ui.tooltip_resize.md - adjusts the view to a new size
 - api/link/ui.tooltip_show.md - makes the component visible
-- api/link/ui.tooltip_sync.md - allows you to sync two copy of data (all or just a part of it) from one DataCollection to another
-- api/link/ui.tooltip_unbind.md - breaks "bind" link
 - api/link/ui.tooltip_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command }}